microsoft/atlas-design/site/src/components/form.md

 The `.field` component is a container for form control elements to provide consistency.
 It can be used to hold `.field-body` containers, which holds the individual elements.
 `field-label` is used for the element's label.
+Use `.field-label-inline` and `.field-body-inline` to display the label and body inline.

 ```html
 <fieldset class="field">